Oviraptor Dinosaur Egg Fossil

 Description

-Oviraptor Dinosaur Egg Fossil measures 6 inches.
+Oviraptor Dinosaur Egg Fossil Replica measures 6 inches.
 Oviraptor Dinosaur Egg Fossil is museum quality polyurethane cast.
 Made in USA.
 Oviraptor philoceratops is the scientific name.
-Our precise egg can be used as a teaching tool, museum egg exhibit, home decor egg, or office decor egg.
+Our precise egg can be used as a teaching tool, museum egg exhibit, home décor, or office décor.

 Oviraptor or Oviraptor philoceratops is a genus of small Mongolian theropod dinosaurs.
 Its name is Latin for ‘egg taker’ or “egg seizer”, referring to the fact that the first fossil specimen was discovered atop a pile of what was thought to be Protoceratops eggs, and the specific name philoceratops means “lover of ceratopsians”, also given as a result of this find.